 Club Racing is hard core, door to door competition in specially prepared cars — your street cars would not be allowed as extraordinary safety equipment is mandatory.

 National PCA also sponsors events that are meant to be more “national” in nature.
-These include the annual “Porsche Parade”, special drives called “Treffens” and gatherings called WERKS Reunions.
+These include the annual “Porsche Parade” — this year in Palm Springs, special drives called “Treffens” and gatherings called WERKS Reunions.
 All national events may be found at the Porsche Club of America website calendar.